cassianodaniel/danielcassiano/README.md

 ### Hi there 👋

-- 💻 Ask me about React, Svelte - JS, TS;
+- 💻 Ask me about Javascript!
 - 📫 Reach me at: daniel.cassiano@live.com

-## I'm a Javascript Front End Developer from Brazil
+## I'm a Front End Developer from Brazil

 Around 4 years improving my skills as a software developer.